Cybersecurity

 What Is an MSSP?

 MSSP stands for managed security service provider.
 An MSSP is an outsourced manager for a business’ IT security needs.
-In other words, and MSSP will secures a business’ network, data, and endpoints in order to protect it from cyberattacks and threats.
+In other words, an MSSP will secure a business’ network, data, and endpoints in order to protect it from cyberattacks and threats.

 This means that if your organization’s cybersecurity needs have exceeded the capabilities of its IT team, or it has grown to require more security measures, you can partner with an MSSP to provide the expertise, technology, and support needed to keep your internal IT secure.